eXept Software AG Logo

 o + aNumberOrTimeDuration

-Add aNumber numberOfSeconds or, if its a timeDuration, add its value
+Add aNumber (numberOfSeconds) or, if it's a timeDuration, add it's value

-o - aTimeOrNumberOfSeconds
+o - aTimeOrTimeDurationOrNumberOfSeconds

 return the delta in seconds between 2 times or subtract a number of seconds.